bbc/psammead/README.md

 ```

 NB, this automatically pushes to the 'gh-pages' branch, which deploys to the live GitHub pages site.
 Please only run this script on the `latest` branch.

-### Contact

-Psammead is currently maintained by developers in the BBC Simorgh teams.
-If you want to open an issue, please add it to our [issues page](https://github.com/bbc/psammead/issues).

-Contact us by email on [PsammeadMaintainers@bbc.co.uk](mailto:PsammeadMaintainers@bbc.co.uk), or find us on Slack at #si_repo-psammead in the bbcnews workspace.

 ### The name?